Free Printable Homeschool Morning Menu (Customizable)

 What is a homeschool morning menu you may ask?
 A morning menu is a group of practices, recitations, or skills that a child will repeat each morning in printable form.
 A homeschool morning menu can be adapted for specific age groups and added throughout the year.

-Morning time for our family has become a little chaotic.
+As a homeschool mom, morning time for our family has become a little chaotic.
 I’ve honestly been on the brink of wanting to give up and just call it a complete disaster, but then again, no one said homeschooling was going to be simple and easy.
 One thing that has helped our chaotic morning times is creating a ‘morning basket’.
 This morning basket is filled with constructive things to do while I work.
 I’m sure I will go into more detail in the following blog posts, but for the time being, I want to introduce you to the thing that has made the most difference and that is our printable homeschool morning menu.

 What is in a Homeschool Morning Menu